launchdarkly/LaunchDarkly-Docs/README.md

   <CalloutTitle>This feature is for Early Access Program customers only</CalloutTitle>
   <CalloutDescription>

-Synced segments are only available to members of LaunchDarkly's Early Access Program...
+Syncing segments from Amplitude cohorts is only available to members of LaunchDarkly's Early Access Program...

   </CalloutDescription>
 </Callout>